olliezdai13/SmartFridge/README.md

 ## Snapshot Workflow

-- The server wires up an OpenAI Responses client during startup when an API key is present.
+- The server wires up an OpenAI Responses client during startup when an API key is present and spins up a background worker (set `WORKER_CONCURRENCY=0` to disable it).
-- `/api/snapshot` accepts `multipart/form-data` with `image` (required) and `prompt` (optional) in a single request.
+- `/api/snapshot` accepts `multipart/form-data` with `image` and responds `202 Accepted` with the `snapshot_id` after persisting the file to S3 and creating a `snapshots` row.
-- The backend persists the photo into the configured S3 bucket (LocalStack in development), queries the vision model, and responds with the raw text plus best-effort JSON parsing.
+- A `jobs` row (`job_type=process_snapshot`) is enqueued for each snapshot.
+The worker polls this queue, downloads the image from S3, runs vision processing, and writes structured items back to the `snapshots` + `items` tables.
+- Snapshot/job statuses reflect progress: `pending -> processing -> complete` (or `failed` after max attempts, default 3).
 - Errors surface as JSON with appropriate HTTP codes (`400` validation, `503` when the client is not configured, etc.).

 Smoke-test the workflow end-to-end: